 One little girl.
 One BIG hope.

-Little Amal, a young refugee, embarked on a remarkable journey – an epic voyage that took her across Turkey, across Europe.
+Last year Amal, a ten year old refugee, embarked on a remarkable journey that took from the Syrian border across Turkey, across Europe.
+In search of her mother.
 To get back to school.
 To start a new life.
-Now she takes her next steps beyond The Walk…
+Now she takes her next steps…

-Little Amal is a 9 year old refugee who has fled her war-torn country and is in search of her mother.
+Amal means ‘hope’ in Arabic.
 There are tens of thousands of Amals, boys as well as girls, who need to find their way into education and to rebuild their lives.
-To try to help we’ve launched The Walk’s Amal Fund which will be administered by our close colleagues Choose Love.
-Amal means hope in Arabic.
-If you’ve been moved by Amal’s journey help young refugees like her find a more hopeful future.
+In the hope that we can help, we’ve launched The Walk’s Amal Fund, with our colleagues Choose Love.
+If you’ve been moved by Amal’s journey please help young refugees like her find a more hopeful future.